PortSwigger/ai-prompt-fuzzer/README.md

 * You can unsort or reset sorting by the clicking the right click on the header of the table.
 * It is possible to send a specific request to the Repeater or Intruder tool (for further analysis) by using the right click menu (e.g., right click on specific row -> Send to Repeater).
 #### Viewing Responses:
-* Click on any row in the Log Table to display the full response in the Request and Response Viewer section.
+* Click on any row in the Log Table to display the full response in the Request and Response Viewer panel.
 This feature helps you inspect the response in detail to understand the AI model’s behaviour for each payload.
 * It is possible to send a specific request to the Repeater or Intruder tool (for further analysis) by using the right click menu (e.g., right click -> Send to Repeater).
 #### Identifying Potential Breaks
 The Potential Break column is an important feature for highlighting anomalous responses, such as errors, unexpected outputs, or other predefined conditions that might indicate a vulnerability or bug.